AWadehra/RugaTeam/backend/README.md

 ### GET `/jobs`

 List all analysis jobs with their status.
+This is the primary way to check the status of both folder and file analysis jobs.

+**Query Parameters:**
+- `include_file_statuses` (optional, default: false): If true, includes individual file statuses for each job

 **Response:**
 ```json